lunaboards-dev/ziptie/README.md

 # Ziptie BIOS v0.1

-_It's like duct tape but I can use to tow my car._
+_It's like duct tape but I can use it to tow my car._

 A small BIOS that allows booting off of multiple different types of media.